Khoirabari massacre: Aftermath

-Following the massacre, K. S. Sudarshan and other leaders of Hindu nationalist group Rashtriya Swayamsevak Sangh (RSS) approached Gupta to understand why so many immigrant Bengali Hindus were massacred by the indigenous Assamese communities.
-The RSS leadership considered the Bengali Hindus "unprotected" and did not expect the native Assamese to kill their coreligionists.
+Following the massacre, K. S. Sudarshan and other leaders of the Hindu nationalist group Rashtriya Swayamsevak Sangh (RSS) approached Gupta to understand why so many Bengali Hindus were massacred by the Assamese communities.
+The RSS leadership considered the Bengali Hindus "unprotected" and did not expect the local Assamese to kill their co-religionists.
 Gupta explained the ethnic and linguistic fault lines that lay behind the massacre, which were so deep that the perpetrators did not distinguish between Hindus and Muslims.
-This was actually a cause of indigenous and native sentiment of the original inhabitants the Assamese for their survival under the threat of Bengali-speaking immigrants whether it be Hindu or Muslim.
+This was the cause of the native sentiment of the original inhabitants the Assamese for their survival under the threat of Bengali-speaking doubtful immigrants whether it be Hindu or Muslim.

-In February 2018, the Compensation-demand Committee of Dead People in the Assam Movement took up the cause of the immigrant Bengali Hindu victims of the massacres in Khoirabari and Goreswar in 1983.
+In February 2018, the Compensation-demand Committee of Dead People in the Assam Movement took up the cause of the Bengali Hindu victims of the massacres in Khoirabari and Goreswar in 1983.
 It demanded martyr status for the victims and compensation for the families.
 Rangiya legislator Bhabesh Kalita acknowledged the massacre and assured that the victims' families would get compensation.